ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Preconditions:
   - Be logged in.
 - Test Steps:
-  1. Go to the map managment page.
+  1. Go to the map management page.
   2. Create a new map.
   3. Enter valid stuff.
 - Expected Result: